ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-installation/index.md

 ```

 <note>
-| Integrated Community Charts can be imported from `@ag-grid-enterprise/charts`.
+| When importing from `@ag-grid-enterprise/charts`, only AG Chart Community features are available.
 </note>

 ## Integrated Charts Package